Ashu6622/DSA_Playlist/String/string_matching/readme.md

           Important Example-> haystack = a a e a a e a a d needle   = a a e a a d

+        Important Note--> We never move back in main String, we always move back in secondary string in KMP algorithm